andrzejc/dsp-/README.md

 * compressor_demo - a sample project demonstrating how to create very simple compressor using dsp++
 * dsp++ - the library project, probably the reason why you cloned this repo
-* dsp++-test - library unit testing project using CppUnit, being updated when time allows
+* dsp++-test - library unit testing project using Boost.Test, being updated when time allows
 * filter_demo - a sample project demonstrating use of Matlab-designed filters with dsp++ filtering classes
 * multiband_compressor - a more complex sample demonstrating how to create multiband compressor algorihtm with dsp++
-* scratchbook - utility project for testing code snippets

 ## Building

+The build system is being changed to CMake. #TODO update the docs.

 The main development platform is Windows/Visual Studio 2013.
 You'll find VS2013 solution file which includes the above-mentioned projects (dsp++-vc12.sln).
 There's also dsp++.sln for vc10 which is updated ocassionally and outdated most of the time.
 The dsp++ library is being ocassionally tested & updated to build on: